 The key outputs of these new models include predictions of vessel powering requirements, fuel oil consumption and cost, greenhouse gas emission predictions and cost benefit analyses over the drydock cycle for each potential fouling control coating choice (see Fig. 3).

-As this approach uses observations of past coating performance from Dataplan to predict vessel powering requirements, fouling control coating performance rankings can now be realised as a dollar value for ship owners.
+As this approach uses observations of past coating performance to predict vessel powering requirements, fouling control coating performance rankings can now be realised as a dollar value for ship owners.
 It also offers new insights on vessel operational profiles, and allows optimal fouling control choices and hull preparation scenarios to be identified for each individual vessel (or fleet), operational profile and budget.

 Fig. 3: Total accumulated additional costs (US$) over a 60 month drydock cycle for 1 typical self-polishing copolymer (SPC) and foul release coating (FRC) products relative to a typical controlled depletion polymer (CDP) product when applied to the entire underwater area of 13k TEU/142k DWT containership.

 Work to assess the reliability of the new models is well underway, and a substantial dataset comparing model predictions to the actual performance of a wide range of commercial ships is being generated.
 Early results indicate that the model predictions generally correlate well with reality.

 Fig 4: Predicted % increase in required power for a 52k DWT / 4250 TEU containership coated with a typical FRC Coating applied to the entire underwater area default performance scenarios 1 (solid line), overlaid with the percentage power increase determined from the empricial model from the real in-service vessel data (black dots) and the 95% confidence interval for the empricial model (grey shading)